JJ/github-pr-contains-action/README.md

 - `v5`: Will not use `diffContains` if it's an empty string
 - `v6`: can use words or regular expressions in `bodyContains`/ `bodyDoesNotContain`
 - `v7`: includes more "rexified" characters: `*,?,+`
+- `v8`: adds `diffDoesNotContain` and extends regex testing to diff tests.

 ## License